 - Management have considered the appropriate treatment of the financial instruments previously acquired in Redwood HoldCo Limited (see note 11).
 Under section 2A.5 of FRS102 where the fair value cannot be measured reliably the entity it is precluded from measuring the asset at fair value.
 In such instances the asset would be measured at cost.
-In managements view it is not possible to reliably measure the fair value of these assets and as such they have been held at cost. - The freehold land and buildings are accounted for using the amortised cost model.
+In managements view it is not possible to reliably measure the fair value of these assets and as such they have been held at cost.
+This investment was disposed of during the financial year. - The freehold land and buildings are accounted for using the amortised cost model.
 The directors have elected to use a depreciation policy of 50 years.
-In the current period the directors have performed an impairment assessment of the property and concluded that no impairment is required. - Goodwill has a carrying value of £0.5m (2021: £0.7m).
-Significant judgement is involved in determining the amortisation period of goodwill. - Included within accruals is £63k (2021: £63k) in respect of dilapidations on property leases.
-Management have used estimates to arrive at this cost.
+In the current period the directors have performed an impairment assessment of the property and concluded that no impairment is required. - Management have determined that, in their judgement, an exit event as referred to in note 18 is not currently considered probable in respect of growth shares held.